-BETWEEN THE HCG SHOTS, THE SPECIFIC EATING REGIMEN, THE EXTRA WATER INTAKE, AND THE "NO OILS" THROUGH OUT, AN INTERESTING THING OCCURS THAT HAS NEVER BEEN HEARD BEFORE ON "OTHER" DIET PROGRAMS.
-YOU ARE ACTUALLY RELEASING AND FLUSHING OUT OF YOUR BODY FAT CELLS AND DEBRIS THAT GOES WITH IT THAT HAS NO USE BEING THERE ANYMORE!!
-HE ALSO NOTES THAT THE REGIMEN WILL ACTUALLY CORRECT YOUR APPETITE SO THAT YOU WILL, WHEN THE PROGRAMS DONE, YOU WILL EAT NORMALLY, EVEN IF YOU MAY WANT TO OVEREAT AGAIN.
+BETWEEN THE hCG SHOTS, THE SPECIFIC EATING REGIMEN, THE EXTRA WATER INTAKE, AND THE "NO OILS" THROUGHOUT, AN INTERESTING THING OCCURS THAT HAS NEVER BEEN HEARD OF ON OTHER DIET PROGRAMS.

+YOU ARE ACTUALLY RELEASING AND FLUSHING OUT YOUR BODY'S FAT CELLS AND THE DEBRIS CONTAINED WITHIN THEM IS FLUSHED OUT WITH THEM!!

+DR. SIMEONS ALSO NOTES THAT THE REGIMEN WILL ACTUALLY CORRECT YOUR APPETITE SO THAT WHEN THE PROGRAM'S DONE YOU WILL EAT NORMALLY, WITH THE URGE TO OVEREAT GONE OR GREATLY LESSENED.

-In the original research papers there was not a lot found to be harmful to the human body male or female upon taking the HCG.
-It could easily be taken with "other illness's present" such as TB, gout, diabetes, etc. without it even remotely affecting it.
-This makes this program safe and easy for the general "do it yourself" public.
+In the original research papers there was not a lot found to be harmful to the human body male or female upon taking the hCG.
+It could easily be taken with "other illnesses present," such as TB, gout, diabetes, etc., without the diet even remotely affecting the disease.
+This makes this program safe and easy for the general do-it-yourself public.

-On the other hand along with the weight loss results of the HCG there were found to be additional benefits to the body as a direct result of the HCG being taken.
+On the other hand, along with the weight loss results of the hCG there were found to be additional benefits to the body as a direct result of the hCG being taken.
 These benefits had not been foreseen!